HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 <!-- /TOC -->
 # 1. Introduction
-This is a continuation to the Article **CHANGE LINK** [Android Design System and Theming: Typography](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography#android-design-system-and-theming-typography).
+This is a continuation of the Article **CHANGE LINK** [Android Design System and Theming: Typography](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography#android-design-system-and-theming-typography).
 In that article I explained why having a Style System will help us to have a cohesive and easy to develop UI in our apps.
-I used typography as a guide to explain the main concepts related with the **Android Application Theming**, the Android solution to have a Style System.
+I used typography as a guide to explain the main concepts related to the **Android Application Theming**, the Android solution to have a Style System.

-In this article I will follow a similar structure, but now I will explain a much noticable aspect of our apps: **Colors**.
+In this article, I will follow a similar structure, but now I will explain a much noticeable aspect of our apps: **Colors**.

-* We will see first how to proper name colors in [2.
+* We will see first how to properly name colors in [2.
 Color naming](#2-color-naming)
 * Then we will see the most important theme attribute for color [3.
 Color theme attributes](#3-color-theme-attributes) and how to apply them in our theme.
 [4.
 Update your theme with your colors](#4-update-your-theme-with-your-colors)
-* After that we will see how the widgets behave with the theme colors.
+* After that, we will see how the widgets behave with the theme colors.
 [5.
 Widgets and default attributes.](#5-widgets-and-default-attributes)
 * Later on, we will apply different themes to our app in [6.
 More Themes](#6-more-themes) and add custom theme attributes.
 [7.
 What if 12 attributes are not enough](#7-what-if-12-attributes-are-not-enough)
 * And finally we will see some extra points that can help on our daily basis.

-> [Material Design Documentation](https://material.io/develop/android) is being updated constanly.
+> [Material Design Documentation](https://material.io/develop/android) is being updated constantly.
 Some of the information here presented might be slightly different in new Material Design versions.

 # 2. Color naming
 First of all, we have to select our colors.
 As far as in Android Studio 4.0.1 (In 4.2 is fixed) if you create a new project with the empty activity wizard, the colors file looks like this.